By Sujata Rao

 So way before verbal nods and winks became the norm, investors still had to read the central bank tea leaves.

-Guy Miller, chief market strategist at Zurich Insurance Group
+Guy Miller, chief market strategist at Zurich Insurance Group <ZURN.S>, recalls watching Greenspan’s briefcase not his lips: a document-filled briefcase was seen heralding a policy change.

 “Things have come on a long way and partly that was a function of the financial crisis.
 Times were desperate and one of the ways central banks were trying to help was to give markets forward guidance,” Miller said.